RonBarzilay/Today-App/README.md

 # Today-App

-Tasks follow-up App for a better time management and faster task completion across iOS, Android &amp; Web platforms.
+Today is an app for Tasks follow-up in purpose of better time management & faster task completion rate across iOS, Android & Web platforms.